GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit07/unit07-03_assignment.md

 ### Data

-- High resolution tiff files of your example pages will be provided by the instructors, [here](http://85.214.102.111/data/books_examples/){:target="_blank"}.
+- High resolution tiff files of your assigned book will be provided by the instructors, [here](http://85.214.102.111/data/books_full/){:target="_blank"}.